 Both Binance and Coinbase are two of the most well-regarded cryptocurrency exchanges on the planet.
-Coinbase’s start in the United States might make it a more well-known name domestically, but Binance is quickly eating into its market share and bringing with it a robust global exchange with tons of trading liquidity and volume.
+Coinbase’s start in the United States might make it a more well-known name domestically.
+Still, Binance is quickly eating into its market share and bringing a robust global exchange with tons of trading liquidity and volume.

 Currently, Coinbase still might be the exchange of choice for US-residents, as Binance users in the country can’t yet deposit fiat currency on the exchange.
 However, that doesn’t mean Binance isn’t without its own merits.
 The exchange has significantly higher trading volume and liquidity than Coinbase — albeit only for crypto-to-crypto trading — making it a great choice for traders looking to access a wide variety of trading pairs.